jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 ## Simplification Pass

 - Do not build a general plugin manager.
-Reuse the existing profile singleton, module loader, managed-list host, and command bus.
+Reuse the selected package root, Runtime service generation, module loader, managed-list host, and command bus.
 - Do not migrate every object type at once.
 Enforce the rule, prove item, then move one domain per slice.
-- Do not maintain native and SmallS copies of resource facts.
-Load one native indexed array and expose mechanical lookups to gameplay SmallS.
+- Do not maintain native and SmallS copies of gameplay arrays.
+Load each package-owned definition batch once; publish only the fields required by native consumers and retain gameplay fields in SmallS.
 - Do not build one opaque universal undo payload.
 Use generic propset patches and explicit typed core native batches.
 - Do not teach RML about propsets, JSON, native components, or game policy.